-The optomap Retinal Exam is used by our doctors to get an ultra-wide view of the retina (the back of your eye).
+The optomap retinal exam is used by our doctors to get an ultra-wide view of the retina (the back of your eye).
 While eye exams generally include a look at the front of the eye to evaluate health and prescription changes, a thorough screening of the retina is critical to verify that your eye is healthy.
-This can lead to early detection of common diseases, such as glaucoma, diabetes, macular degeneration, and even cancer.
+This can lead to early detection of common diseases, such as glaucoma, diabetes, macular degeneration, retinal detachments, and cancer.
 The exam is quick and painless!

 The optomap story: In 1990, 5 year old Leif Anderson went blind in one eye due to an undiagnosed retinal detachment.
 He was getting regular eye exams, but conventional tests available at the time made a thorough examination difficult.
 Distressed by the diagnostic methods available, Leif’s father, Douglas, designed the optomap Retinal Exam.

-Since the introduction of computerized Phoropter, NIDEK has been leading the way with innovative features and advanced engineering.
-Through 3 generations the NIDEK refractor has had more functionality, more power, and more success than any other computerized refractor.
+Since the introduction of electronic phoropters, NIDEK has been leading the way with innovative features and advanced engineering.
+Through 3 generations, the NIDEK refractor has had more functionality, more power, and more success than any other computerized refractor.